-\CIS 2463 DATABASE APPLICATIONS
+CIS 2463 DATABASE APPLICATIONS

 The student will use a selected database management program to create and edit database files.
 The student will also search, organize and build reports, forms and templates with the database files.
-Prerequisites: CIS 1103 or CIS 1113 and CIS 2363.
+Prerequisites: CIS 1113 and CIS 2363.
 Spring only

-\CIS 2513 PRINCIPLES OF INFORMATION SYSTEMS SECURITY
+CIS 2513 PRINCIPLES OF INFORMATION SYSTEMS SECURITY